 It is truly remarkable how a manual page has the ability to baffle one so greatly that he is thence even more perplexed than he was prior to having read it.
 For, indeed, why would there be dirty windows on an operating system; something that does not physically exist?
-However, I believe this being in reference to windows which have had changes done upon which have not yet been saved.
 Let us therefore continue by examining the other windows' title bars, even though they, too, appear to contain names I find much too cryptic.

-The very first item thereon is a simple square, either suffused entirely by a cerulean colour or merely possessing Acme 33 borders of that colour, in which case the other parts of the square are entirely white; yet the reason wherefore there exist two distinct types of rectangles escapes me, for they seem to fulfil the exact same functions, namely moving the window around.
+The very first item thereon is a simple square, either suffused entirely by a cerulean colour or merely possing borders of that colour, in which case the other parts of the square are entirely white; yet the reason wherefore there exist two distinct types of rectangles escapes me, for they seem to fulfill the exact same functions, namely moving the window around.
 Indeed, if one wishes to change the location of one of Acme's inner windows, one is required to press and hold the left mouse button and hence move the window whither one desires.